2018–19 S.L. Benfica season: Season summary

+Pre-Season

 After a season in which Benfica failed to secure a fifth consecutive league title (penta) and endured a historically poor performance in the UEFA Champions League, the club retained Rui Vitória as head coach for a fourth year.

 During the summer transfer window, Benfica signed goalkeeper Odysseas Vlachodimos, defenders Cristian Lema and Germán Conti, midfielders Alfa Semedo and Gabriel, and forwards Nicolás Castillo and Facundo Ferreyra.
 Departures included Lisandro López, Anderson Talisca, André Horta, Ola John, and Raúl Jiménez.

 The team began its pre-season on 10 July with a 3–0 win against FK Napredak Kruševac, followed by a 1–1 draw with Vitória de Setúbal, a 1–0 victory over Sevilla, a 2–2 draw with Borussia Dortmund, a 1–1 draw with Juventus, and a 3–2 loss to Lyon.

+August-November

 Benfica played their first official match of the season on 7 August, defeating Fenerbahçe 1–0 in the Champions League third qualifying round first leg.
 This was followed by a 3–2 home victory over Vitória de Guimarães in the league opener and a 1–1 draw away to Fenerbahçe, which secured progression to the play-off round.
 Still in August, Benfica won 2–0 away against Boavista, drew 1–1 at home with P.A.O.K. in the first leg of the play-off, drew 1–1 with Sporting, and then won 4–1 away against PAOK to qualify for the Champions League group stage.

 In September, Benfica achieved a 4–0 away win over Nacional and a 2–1 home victory against Rio Ave in the Taça da Liga.
 In the Champions League group stage, they lost 2–0 at home to Bayern Munich.
 Domestically, they beat Aves 2–0 but drew 2–2 away to Chaves, ending the month two points away from first place.

-October began with a 3–2 away win against AEK in the Champions League, followed by a 1–0 home victory over Porto and a 3–0 away win against Sertanense in the Taça de Portugal.
+October began with a 3–2 away win against AEK Athens in the Champions League, followed by a 1–0 home victory over Porto and a 3–0 away win against Sertanense in the Taça de Portugal.
 However, Benfica then lost 1–0 away to Ajax and 2–0 away to Belenenses SAD in the league.
 Next month, the team lost 3–1 at home to Moreirense, drew 1–1 at home with Ajax in the Champions League, won 3–1 away at Tondela, and defeated Arouca 2–1 in the Taça de Portugal.
 The month ended with a 5–1 defeat away to Bayern Munich, finishing November four points behind leaders Porto.